-The elimination of unnecessary network connections/delays was a crucial step to avoid any latency from the system.
-By that approach, the calculation time of the human-robot collision and the human operator reaction time were measured precisely.
-Timestamps were buffered before and after the collision events, WebSocket message transmission/receive, and the button press via Bluetooth keyboard by the human operator.
+The elimination of unnecessary network connections/delays was a crucial step in avoiding any latency in the system.
+Through this approach, the human–robot-collision calculation time and the human-operator reaction time were measured precisely.
+Timestamps were buffered before and after the collision events, the WebSocket message transmission/receipt and the human operator pressing the button on the Bluetooth keyboard.